defuse/swatd/README.md

 SWATd was originally written as a tool to defend against theft by criminals or to detect when your computer is captured by police.
-For example, you can set a sensor to detect if your WiFi network is available, and when it goes unavailable, automatically unmount encrypted volumes.
+For example, you can set a sensor to detect if your WiFi network is in range, and when it goes out of range, automatically unmount encrypted volumes.
 So if someone steals your laptop from your house, your data will be safe.
-But, since SWATd only counts the failure when the sensor goes from a working state to a non-working state, if you boot up your laptop somewhere else, you don't need to worry about manually disabling it every time you leave your house.
+Since SWATd only counts the failure when the sensor *changes* from a "WiFi in range" state to a "WiFi out of range" state, if you use your laptop somewhere else, you don't need to worry about disabling SWATd every time you leave your house.

 **WARNING:** While this may be helpful for some, there are significant risks.
 For one, in some countries, including the United States, you could go to jail on